-B. Fourth Year
+A. Fourth Year

-Students in the 4th year will complete a literature review under the direction of the OPP Department and the student's Regional Assistant Dean instead of an EHR note as in the 3rd year.
-You must select a topic under the discretion of your Regional Assistant Dean, who will maintain an approved topic list.
-You will need to use a recommended search engine to produce 3-5 references on your topic.
-Please follow the template and suggested resources included below when writing up your literature review.
+Students in the 4th year will complete a literature review under the direction of the OPP Department and the student's Regional Assistant Dean.
+You must select a topic that has been approved by the OPP Department as well as your Regional Assistant Dean, who will maintain an approved topic list.
+You will need to follow the fillable form provided for you in order to guide you through the generation of your scholarly activity.